waxpoetic/brotherly/README.md

 ## Development

+To run tests:

+    bin/rake test
+    bin/rake test:unit
+    bin/rake test:features

 Contributions are welcome!
-This project is released under the MIT License, and issue reports as well as pull requests (with accompanying tests) are accepted as contributions to the site.
+This project is released under the BSD License, and issue reports as well as pull requests (with accompanying tests) are accepted as contributions to the site.